A new program through the Center for Civic Engagement (CCE) encourages students to voice their perspectives while actively listening to others.

-“There is a clear political polarization in the U.S.,” said Harriett Steinbach, M.S. ’05, assistant director at CESL, “and we wanted to create experiences where students can learn and practice dialogue skills and then effectively engage across political differences.
+“There is a clear political polarization in the U.S.,” said Harriett Steinbach, M.S. ’05, assistant director at CCE, “and we wanted to create experiences where students can learn and practice dialogue skills and then effectively engage across political differences.
 Our Deliberative Dialogues will help students play a role in closing the dialogue gap between political ideologies.”

 “We piloted a classroom-based approach for the Deliberative Dialogues last spring,” said Steinbach, “and we expanded that for this fall.
 We’ve already worked with 19 classes this semester, and we have several more dialogues planned within classes in the coming weeks.”